Hepatitis B

 What clinical studies for hepatitis B are looking for participants?

-The NIDDK and the NIH have supported many research projects to learn more about hepatitis B, including the NIDDK’s Hepatitis B Research Network (HBRN).
-The HBRN, a network of 28 clinical sites throughout the United States and Canada, studies how hepatitis B affects children and adults and explores new approaches to diagnosis and treatment.
+NIDDK has supported many research projects to learn more about hepatitis B, including NIDDK’s Hepatitis B Research Network (HBRN).
+The HBRN, a network of 28 clinical sites throughout the United States and Canada, researched how hepatitis B affects children and adults and explored new approaches to diagnosis and treatment.

 References